ianastafeva/Epigene_labs/Epigene_labs/README_1.md

-# Candidature of Iana Astafeva for the post of Beckend Developer in Epigene Labs.
+# Candidature of Iana Astafeva for the position of backend developer at Epigene Labs.

 # Software Challenge